jubidev/node-i2r/README.md

 # node-i2r

 This microservice can be used to convert impulse readings, received from an mqtt topic, to a stock reading which then gets published to another mqtt topic.

 Example: A gas counter might pulse / send a signal every time a counter traverses the 0.
 To get the stock of the counter one could either implement the tracking of the stock onto the counter senser itself or outsource it into a service like node-i2r.
 The stock reading can be set via a simple web interface and is persistent across reboots or container changes.

+## What's inside?

+The microservice consists of a dockerized nodejs application with a minimalistic html ui to set the current stock value.

+### Limitations

+The project is mainly set up to fit my personal needs and therefore has some limitations regarding the compatibility to communicate with certain mqtt brokers.
+Currently you can only use a broker that requires authentication.

 ## Commands to work with this project